crackspace770/BerBuah1.5/README.md

 Our project combines technology from path machine learning, android, and cloud computing to produce an application that can classify fruits and display nutrition & description of fruits.

+This project also be used for Final Thesis.

 ## Our Members
 | Name                            | Bangkit-ID    | Path              |
 | -------------                   | ------------- | -------------     |